Davidjohnwilson/davidjohnwilson.github.io/researcher.md

 ##<i class="fa fa-flask"></i> Research Summary

 I have spent three years researching into *Cylindrical Algebraic Decomposition* (CAD) for my PhD at the [University of Bath](university-of-bath).
 I was supervised by Prof. James Davenport and Dr Russell Bradford, as part of the Real Geometry and Connectedness via Triangular Description resarch group.
-I submitted by thesis in July 2014 (available: [PDF](/publications/djwthesis.pdf)) and successfully defended in November 2014 (with Prof. C K Yap and Prof N Vorobjov as my examiners).
+I submitted by thesis in July 2014 (available: [<i class="fa fa-book"></i> PDF](/publications/djwthesis.pdf)) and successfully defended in November 2014 (with Prof. C K Yap and Prof N Vorobjov as my examiners).
 I was awarded my PhD in January 2015, and graduated in July 2015.

 This page describes my academic work and publications.